Zhejiang, China, 1981

 Developing upon this concept of observation and display are her series of still life paintings, such as ‘Hocus Pocus’ (2015) and ‘Mead’s Dilemma’ (2015), which present an array of flora, individually positioned on vertical stands.
 Again challenging our notions of geography as well as perception, one finds an enlarged chestnut adjacent to an equally-sized banana, or plastic-wrapped fig next to a heavily protected cabbage.
 Recognisable items, their placement and display takes on a bodily association: hanging, balancing, piled, positioned.
 Ultimately, these works summarise the cornerstones of Wang’s practice, which achieves, through the subtle consideration and rendition of the ordinary, to flesh out the limits of our understanding and extend, through time and space, our conceptual and visual boundaries.

 Wang Zhibo is a highly regarded female Chinese painter who rose to prominence after being awarded the prestigious national Luo Zhongli Scholarship in 2008.
-Selected solo exhibitions include ‘Standing Wave’, Armory Show, New York (2013).
-Her works have also been exhibited at Times Art Center, Berlin (2019); Villa Vassilieff, Paris (2017); Times Art Center, Guangdong (2017); Chongqing Art Museum, Chongqing (2015); Penrith Regional Art Gallery, Sydney (2014); Today Art Museum, Beijing (2008); Museum of Contemporary Art, Taipei (2008); Shanghai Art Museum, Shanghai (2007).
+Selected solo exhibitions include ‘He No Longer Looks Human’, Edouard Malingue Gallery, Shanghai (2018); ‘There is a place with four suns in the sky – red, white, blue and yellow’, Edouard Malingue Gallery, Hong Kong (2016); ‘Standing Wave’, Armory Show, New York (2013).
+Her works have also been exhibited at Frieze London (2020); Times Art Center, Berlin (2019); Villa Vassilieff, Paris (2017); Times Art Center, Guangdong (2017); Chongqing Art Museum, Chongqing (2015); Penrith Regional Art Gallery, Sydney (2014); Today Art Museum, Beijing (2008); Museum of Contemporary Art, Taipei (2008); Shanghai Art Museum, Shanghai (2007).
 Furthermore Luise Guest selected Wang to feature in her publication on female Chinese artists ‘Half the Sky’ (2016).